limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ### Pinky's Database

-The page at `http://pinkydb:7654/login.php` appears to be the login to Pinky's database — the first attack surface.
+The page at `http://pinkydb:7654/login.php` appears to be Pinky's database login — the attack surface.

 ![screenshot-1](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-1.png)

 Remember the custom wordlist we built earlier?
-Perhaps we can use it with `hydra` and see what we get?
+Perhaps it's time we put it to good use with `hydra` and see what we get?

 ```
 # echo pinky > usernames.txt